Azure/tsi2rti/gen2/readme.md

 Second, if your historical data requires additional transformations/flattening, create any necessary [partition policies](https://learn.microsoft.com/azure/data-explorer/kusto/management/partitioning-policy) for performance optimizations or KQL functions to normalize the records from the source hist table and enable the Update Policy on the destination/target table.
 Then proceed with running the tool (PowerShell script or ADF/Fabric Pipeline, whichever you prefer) for rest of migration.
 This way any required transformations will be applied in-realtime as historical data is migrated.

+- If you want to skip the storage part of the script you can delete lines 18-23 and replace the `$source` value with a Sas URL.
+You create this Sas URL from the container of your TSI env, navigate to the PT=Time folder, click generate Sas, grant it List & Read permissions, extend the expiration date out a few days and copy the Sas URL to the script.

+- If you identify during preview of the Get Data wizar or OneClick UI that your TSI envs have different schemas then follow one of these options:
+  - **Preferred:** Create a table for each env with their own corresponding mappings.
+Alternatively, if they're the same schema you can migrate to the same table.
+  - Load to a single table supporting different TSI env schemas then use a table with a single column of datatype `dynamic`. ie. `.create table tsihistraw (message:dynamic)`.
+Since the incomming historical data contains different schemas, you still need to create sperate KQL functions and tables with update policies to flatten them into separate columns.
+This lets you migrate the historical data quicker but takes more time compared to having created separate tables as mentioned above.

 ## PowerSheell Pre-reqs:
 ```
 Invoke-WebRequest -Uri https://nuget.org/api/v2/package/Microsoft.Azure.Kusto.Tools -OutFile Microsoft.Azure.Kusto.Tools.zip